Statue of Confederate Robert E. Lee coming down in Virginia

 Associated Press

 RICHMOND, Va.
-(AP) — Crews are set to remove one of the country’s largest remaining monuments to the Confederacy, a towering statute of Robert E. Lee in Richmond, Virginia.
+(AP) — Virginia brought in a deconstruction crew surrounded by a heavy police presence on Wednesday to remove one of the nation’s largest remaining monuments to the Confederacy, a towering statute of Gen. Robert E. Lee.

 Many consider the statue’s place of honor on Monument Avenue to be an offensive glorification of the South’s slave-holding past.
 Others argued that taking it down would amount to erasing history.
-Public officials resisted calls to remove it until the death of George Floyd under a police officer’s knee.
+Public officials resisted calls to remove it until the death of George Floyd under a police officer’s knee made the statue a target of renewed protests.

-Democratic Gov. Ralph Northam announced plans for its removal in June 2020, 10 days after Floyd’s death in Minneapolis sparked nationwide protests against police brutality and racism.
-The plans then stalled until the Supreme Court of Virginia last week ruled against two lawsuits opposing its removal, clearing the way for Wednesday’s event.
+Democratic Gov. Ralph Northam announced plans for its removal in June 2020, 10 days after Floyd’s death in Minneapolis sparked nationwide protests against police brutality and renewed efforts to take down Confederate memorials across the South.
+The plans then stalled until the Supreme Court of Virginia cleared the way in unanimous rulings against two lawsuits, saying that in a democracy, “values change and public policy changes too.”

-“This is an important step in showing who we are and what we value as a commonwealth,” Gov. Ralph Northam said in a news release announcing final plans for the removal.
+“This is an important step in showing who we are and what we value as a commonwealth,” Northam said in a statement this week.

+The removal of one of the nation’s largest and most recognizable Confederate monuments was expected to draw considerable attention.
+State, capitol and city police officers closed streets for several blocks around the traffic circle with heavy equipment and crowd-control barriers.
+Visibility was limited from public viewing areas and the Federal Aviation Administration granted the state’s request to ban drone flights during the event, which will be livestreamed through the governor’s Facebook and Twitter accounts.

 The work is slated to begin early Wednesday.
 A large crane will be used to hoist the 12-ton (11 metric-ton) statue off its pedestal.
 The sculpture is expected to be cut into two pieces for transport, although the final plan is subject to change, said Dena Potter, a spokeswoman for the state’s Department of General Services.